-Student Name: S cnooi:
+Student Name: School:

 Parent/Guardian Name

 Address:

-City: :
+Zip Code:

 Home Phone: () Work Phone:

 ()

-Please select one appropri ate response:
+Please select one appropriate resp onse:

-Yes, I/we only want to be notified when there is a scheduled major pesticion de application.
+Yes, I/we only want to be no tified when there is a scheduled major pestic cide application.

-Yes, I/we want to be bait or other least-to notified when all pesticide a xic applications. applications are made such າ as an ant trap, smal
+Yes, I/we want to be notified bait or other least-toxic appli when all pesticide applications are made sucications. ch as an ant trap, sma

-Parent/Guardian Sig Date
+Parent/Guardian Signature

-2022/2023 Pesticide Advisory to All Parents
+2023/2024 Pesticide Advisory to All Parents